Download our FREE smartphone app today!

 Her two life philosophies are: ‘fall down seven times, get up the eighth time’ and ‘you can keep going long after you think you can’t’.

 Miss Boyd has been working at Harris Academy Orpington since its opening in September 2016.
-She is currently the Faculty Director for the Red Faculty, recently moving from Director of Sixth Form.
-She is also the Designated Safeguard Lead (DSL) for the Academy and leads on careers, welfare and PREVENT.
+She is the Designated Safeguarding Lead (DSL) for the Academy and leads on welfare and PREVENT.
 Before joining Harris Academy Orpington, she worked at The Priory School, starting as a middle leader with responsibility for Science.
 She then moved into senior management leading on Year 11, SMSC and Safeguarding.

 Miss Boyd has a passion for Science, especially Chemistry teaching throughout the year groups, striving for each child to achieve their full potential.